 After several years of practicing law with one of Louisiana’s oldest and most respected firms, Scott formed Mansfield Melancon with other experienced and trusted lawyers with the goal of providing each individual client with personalized attention and a dedicated team of lawyers who understand their issues and advocate aggressively for all of the firm’s clients.

-Scott has argued in numerous Louisiana courts and has advocated for clients throughout the state.
-Scott has represented clients in personal injury cases, family law cases, criminal cases, and numerous business/civil litigation cases.
+Scott has argued in numerous Louisiana and federal courts and has advocated for clients throughout the state.
+Scott has represented clients, most of which are individuals injured through no fault of their own, in personal injury cases and numerous business/civil litigation cases on behalf of Fortune 500 companies.
+Scott’s clients hail from many different states as well as Louisiana.

 Scott graduated from the Paul M. Hebert Law Center at Louisiana State University, where he was a member of the Chancellor’s List and earned CALI Excellence Awards in Legal Research and Writing (I & II) and Civil Law Torts.
 While in law school, Scott also served as an editor of the Mineral Law Institute Newsletter and member of the Student Bar Association Ethics Committee.

 Prior to attending law school, Scott served his community as a commissioned deputy sheriff.
-In the community, Scott served on the Sigma Nu Fraternity (Phi Chapter) Alumni Board of Receivers and is a member of the Tiger Athletic Foundation.
-Scott also serves his community as an active volunteer attorney with Wills for Heroes: an organization that provides no-cost estate planning legal services to veterans, members of law enforcement, and their families.
+In the community, Scott served on the Sigma Nu Fraternity (Phi Chapter) Alumni Board of Receivers and is a member of the Tiger Athletic Foundation and Lakeview Civic Improvement Association.

 Scott is admitted to practice in all Louisiana state courts, in the United States District Courts for the Middle, Eastern, and Western Districts of Louisiana, and the United States Fifth Circuit Court of Appeals.

-When he is not practicing law, Scott enjoys spending time with his wife, family, and friends, outdoor activities, hunting, fishing, and attending LSU athletic events.
+When he is not practicing law, Scott enjoys spending time with his family and friends, enjoying all Louisiana has to offer, hunting, and attending LSU athletic events.